 In Tennessee, parents have the option to educate their children at home, an option known as homeschooling or home education.
 The CMCSS Student Services Department is the point of contact for homeschooling questions.

-Parents in Tennessee may choose to home school their own children in grades K – 12.
+Parents or legal guardians in Tennessee may choose to home school their own children in grades K – 12.
 The Tennessee Home School law (Tennessee Code Annotated § 49-6-3050) states: “A home school is a school conducted or directed by a parent or parents or a legal guardian or guardians for their own children.”

 1. Independent Home School

-• Provide annual notice to the local school system prior to each school year of the parent-teacher’s intent to conduct a home school and, for the purpose of reporting only, submission to the school system of the names, number, ages and grade levels of the children to be home schooled, the location of the school, the proposed curriculum to be offered, the proposed hours of instruction and the qualifications of the parent-teacher”;
+• Provide annual notification by completing and submitting an Intent to Homeschool form (digital signatures are not accepted).
+Provide proof of the parents or legal guardians’ education credentials to the local school district prior to the start of each new school year, for the purpose of reporting only for Tenn.
+Dept. of Education.
+Submission to the school system includes the names, ages, grade level of the children to be home schooled, proposed curriculum to be offered, proposed instructional hours of at least 4 hours and the education qualifications of the parent or legal guardian who’s teaching the student.

 2. Church-related Umbrella School